 There has never been a more urgent time to provide healthcare workers with the benefits that will help them stay on your team and keep the quality of care at your organization high.
 A recent study from Fidelity found that one of those sought-after benefits is student loan payment assistance.

 If you’re not part of the 42% of employers who already offer that assistance, it’s time to join the crowd.
-As the country gears up to start paying student loans after more than two years off, already burnt-out borrowers will have yet another stressor on their plate.
+As the country gears up to start paying student loans after more than three years off, already burnt-out borrowers will have yet another stressor on their plate.
 Being the employer that helps to alleviate that stressor could be the difference that gets them to stay.

 It’s not easy to be a nurse, doctor or administrative employee right now.
 But as a healthcare employer, your team has an opportunity to lighten their load (and yours).
-Book an intro call with a Summer student loan expert to learn more about how a digital PSLF solution can help you make an impact before the Limited Waiver period closes.
+A digital tool will quicken and streamline the administrative process of helping each of your eligible employees get one step closer to financial freedom.
+Book an intro call with a Summer student loan expert to learn more about how a digital PSLF solution can help you make an impact as soon as the changes go into effect this year.